Master of Science in Computer Information Systems (MCIS) - GSCIS is no longer accepting applications for this program.

-The M.S. in Computer Information Systems is a 36 credit-hour program.
-It focuses on the information technology foundations of computer information systems including areas such as database systems, human-computer interaction, data and computer communications, artificial intelligence, information security, computer graphics, and software engineering.
-It is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.
+The Master of Science in Computer Information Systems is a 36 credit-hour program.
+Offered online and on-campus, the degree focuses on the information technology foundations of computer information systems, including areas such as database systems, human-computer interaction, data and computer communications, artificial intelligence, information security, computer graphics, and software engineering.
+The master’s degree is designed to give students a thorough knowledge of the field and to provide an enduring foundation for future professional growth.
 The program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.

 Graduates with the M.S. in Computer Information Systems are able to (1) communicate computer information systems concepts, designs, and solutions effectively and professionally; (2) apply knowledge of computer information systems to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of computer information systems; and (4) use software development tools, software systems, and modern computing platforms.